ViniciusPiresLopes/SFMLParticleSystem/README.md

 # SFMLParticleSystem
-A simple Particle System made with C++ and SFML.
+A particle system made with C++ and SFML.